Joliet West High School

-Joliet West High School, along with Joliet Central, comprises district 204 Joliet Township High School district in Joliet, Illinois.
+Joliet West High School, along with Joliet Central, comprise Joliet Township High School District 204 in Joliet, Illinois.
 West's mascot is the Tiger.

 Construction and expansion

 Construction of the school began in 1963, with the first classes held in September 1964.
 It has undergone six additions since.
 The first, completed in the early 1980s, added a bookstore to the cafeteria, additional space around the maintenance area, a multi-purpose room by the gymnasiums (primarily used for dance and wrestling), six additional classrooms, and a greenhouse.
 That greenhouse was later torn down.

 The second and third additions were completed as two consecutive projects, adding several additional classrooms, a new band room, cafeteria, conference room, dean's offices, and student commons area.
 The first phase broke ground on November 4, 2001, and was completed the following school year.
 The second phase began during the 2002–03 year and was open for fall 2003 classes.

 A field house was built in late 2007, and additional housing science classes was constructed in 2011.

 In 2017, construction began on another smaller section of the building adding a Police Liaison Office, a conference room, and a security entrance.
 This project would be completed in Spring 2018.
 The project also added another connection from the main building to the fine-arts building, decreasing hallway traffic congestion.